 How does Pure Himalayan compare to Black Lotus Shilajit?

-Black Lotus leads on fulvic acid (85%+ vs 60%) and is our #1 overall pick.
-Pure Himalayan counters with ISO/IEC 17025 lab accreditation and genuine Himalayan sourcing.
-Both are S-tier.
+Black Lotus Resin leads on fulvic acid (64.51% resin, Batch 93 COA, 2025 vs Pure Himalayan's ~58% from Batch RE18, 2021 COA) and is our #1 overall pick.
+Pure Himalayan counters with A2LA ISO/IEC 17025 lab accreditation (Certified Laboratories and Micro Quality Labs, Burbank CA) and genuine Himalayan sourcing.
+Black Lotus is S-tier; Pure Himalayan is A-tier.
 If fulvic acid potency is the priority, Black Lotus wins.
-If you specifically want Himalayan-origin shilajit with formal ISO certification, Pure Himalayan is the top choice in that category.
+If you specifically want Himalayan-origin shilajit with the most rigorous independent lab accreditation, Pure Himalayan is the top choice in that category.

 Which Pure Himalayan Shilajit product offers the best value?